The Definitive Guide – Stone Coated Metal Roofing vs. Asphalt Shingles

 If you have gone over this list and you are still unsure, it might be good to think about your priority for your roof and let that affect your decision.

-For example, if price is important, then you probably want asphalt shingles.
-However, if the environment is most important, then stone coated metal shingles are probably the winner.
+For example, if short-term cost is important, then you probably want asphalt shingles.
+However, if the environment is most important, then stone-coated metal shingles are probably the winner.

 Whatever fits your lifestyle the best, just make sure you choose the right local roofing contractor to partner with in the installation.

 If you live in Miami County, Grant County, Howard County, or Cass County in Indiana; then we would love to work with you at K Graber Construction.